Politics and government of the Brussels-Capital Region

 The government of the Brussels-Capital Region (Gouvernement de la Région de Bruxelles-Capitale /fr/; Brusselse Hoofdstedelijke Regering /nl/) is the political administration of the Brussels-Capital Region of Belgium.
 An election is held every five years.
-The government is headed by a Minister-President (currently Rudi Vervoort), four ministers and three state secretaries.
+The government is headed by a Minister-President (currently Boris Dilliès), four ministers and three state secretaries.

-Additionally, until 2014, there was a Governor of the Brussels-Capital Region, who was appointed by the cabinet and had the responsibility to enforce laws concerned with public order in the Brussels-Capital Region.
-The governor's powers were relatively limited.
+The office of Governor of the Brussels-Capital Region was dissolved in 2014.
+This governor, appointed by the cabinet had held relatively limited power and enforced laws concerned with public order in the region.

 The Brussels capital region is divided into 19 municipalities.
 Each municipality has its own government, responsible for the handling of local level duties, such as law enforcement and the upkeep of schools and roads within its borders.
 Municipal administration is also conducted by a mayor, a council, and an executive.

 Parliament

 The Parliament of the Brussels-Capital Region is also known as the Brussels Regional Parliament.
 It is the main decision-making body for the Brussels-Capital Region.
 Constitutionally, the parliament is made up of 72 French-speaking members and 17 Dutch-speaking members.